Tax Treatment of Canceled Debt and Mortgage Forgiveness

 Canceled debts do not have to be included in taxable income if the debt was canceled in a bankruptcy case, if you were insolvent at the time the debt was forgiven, or if the canceled debt was intended as a gift.
 Certain business or farm property can also qualify for tax-free treatment.

 The insolvency exclusion is particularly relevant because it often applies to borrowers with home equity loans or mortgages on second homes and rental properties.
-This insolvency provision can prove helpful to individuals who don't otherwise qualify for Mortgage Forgiveness Debt Relief Act or if the Act is not renewed for future years.
+This insolvency provision can prove helpful to individuals who don't otherwise qualify for the Mortgage Forgiveness Debt Relief Act or if the Act is not renewed for future years.
 Insolvency means that your liabilities exceed the fair market value of your assets.
 It's that simple.
 This is often the case for borrowers whose properties have dropped in value and who must now restructure their loans or surrender their properties through foreclosure.